-The chains must be fitted when directed by signs or a Roads and Maritime Services Traffic Commander.
+The chains must be fitted when directed by signs, a Roads and Maritime Traffic Commander or an Authorised Traffic Controller .
 Generally, this will happen at the special chain fitting bays along the route.

 If you do need to fit them on the roadside, choose a straight stretch of road where other drivers can see you and where there’s enough room to safely park and fit the chains.